mcoblenz/Obsidian/solidity_user_guide/source/reference/basics.rst

 Contracts, functions, and main contracts
 ----------------------------------------------
 Solidity is object-oriented.
 A ``contract`` is like a class: it can be instantiated as many times as needed.
 Each contract supports operations; each one is called a ``function``.
 Functions are akin to methods in traditional object-oriented languages.
 However, unlike methods, functions either completely finish or revert.
-If a function reverts (via the ``revert`` statement), then all changes that the function made will be discarded.
+If a function reverts (via the ``revert`` function), then all changes that the function made will be discarded.

 Visibility
 --------------